 Shocked and saddened to hear of the death of David Faulkner, a huge figure in Chester’s business community.
 We’d chatted in the street just a few weeks ago.
 His contribution to local journalism was immense & this is a big loss to the city.
-My condolences to his family & friends— Chris Matheson (@ChrisM4Chester) September 4, 2018
+My condolences to his family & friends— Chris Matheson MP (@ChrisM4Chester) September 4, 2018

 David Faulkner, former Trinity Mirror and NWN Media newspaper executive, dies suddenly aged 71